mcandre/specs/README.md

-# specs - Get system specs easily
+# specs - Software version information at your fingertips

 # EXAMPLE